An analysis of linear regression and neural networks approximation for the pricing of swing options: Approximation of continuation value

 where $\Phi_{m}$ is defined as follows,

 with $\theta_{k+1, m}(Q) \in \Theta_m = \mathbb{R}^m$ being a vector whose components are coordinates of the orthogonal projection and lies within the following set

-Solving the optimization problem \eqref{optim_coef_reg_ls} leads to a classic linear regression.
-In this paper, we will assume that $e^m(\cdot)$ forms linearly independent family so that the set $\mathcal{S}_{k}^{m}(Q)$ reduces to a singleton parameter $\theta_{k+1, m}(Q)$ is uniquely defined as:
+Solving the optimization problem involved in \eqref{optim_coef_reg_ls} leads to a classic linear regression.
+In this paper, we will assume that $e^m(\cdot)$ forms linearly independent family so that the set $\mathcal{S}_{k}^{m}(Q)$ reduces to a singleton and $\theta_{k+1, m}(Q)$ is uniquely defined as:

 Note that without the latter assumption, $\mathcal{S}_{k}^{m}(Q)$ may not be a singleton.
-However, in this case, instead of the inverse matrix $\big(A_m^k \big)^{-1}$, one may consider the Moore–Penrose inverse or pseudo-inverse matrix $\big(A_m^k\big)^\dagger$ yielding a minimal norm.
-In equation \eqref{coeff_reg_ls} we used the following notation
+However, in this case, instead of the inverse matrix $\big(A_m^k \big)^{-1}$, one may consider the Moore–Penrose inverse or pseudo-inverse matrix $\big(A_m^k\big)^\dagger$.
+In equation \eqref{coeff_reg_ls}, we used the following notation: